IgniteUI/igniteui-docfx/jp/components/grid_paging.md

 Paging could also operate with remote data.

-Lets first declare our service that will be responsible for fetching our data and return only current page data.
+Lets first declare our service that will be responsible for data fetching.
-We will need the count of all the data in order to calculate pages count and we have to add it to our service.
+We will need the count of all the data items in order to calculate pages count and we will add this logic to our service.

 ```typescript
 @Injectable()